An Overview of the Whole Bible

 Numbers lays out the numbering of the people and what will be the distribution of land once they get into the Promised Land.

-Deuteronomy is a kind of review, Moses calling everybody back to faithfulness as they get ready to enter the Promised Land after all kinds of little historical vignettes of what has taken place in the 40-year gap.
+Deuteronomy is a kind of review — Moses calling everybody back to faithfulness as they get ready to enter the Promised Land after all kinds of little historical vignettes of what has taken place in the forty-year gap.
 And then Moses himself dies in the last book of Deuteronomy, and is buried by God himself in a place that nobody knows about on Mount Nebo.

 Joshua and Judges

-Then Joshua and Judges: Joshua brings the people into the Promised Land, but Judges shows that in the following years there are cycles of depravity that bring the people down again and again and again.
-And when the people get desperate enough, crushed by local peoples, then God raises up a judge and the people are spared again and a couple of generations later they have slunk into the same sort of idolatry and immorality until the book ends, again, with bleakest despair.
-“In those days there was no king in Israel.
-Everyone did that which is right in his own eyes” (Judges 21:25).
+Then Joshua and Judges: Joshua brings the people into the Promised Land, but Judges shows that, in the following years, there are cycles of depravity that bring the people down again and again and again.
+And when the people get desperate enough, crushed by local peoples, then God raises up a judge, and the people are spared again, and a couple of generations later, they have slunk into the same sort of idolatry and immorality until the book ends, again, with bleakest despair: “In those days there was no king in Israel.
+Everyone did what was s right in his own eyes” (Judges 21:25).
 And so you begin to say: What we really need is a king, a king who is just and right and true.
 And so during that period of the judges you also get the story of Ruth, for example, and other little snippets.

 Samuel, Kings, and Chronicles

-And God appoints, as king, a man after his own heart, we are told, which is the beginning of the Davidic dynasty that is highlighted in 2 Kings 7.
-In fact, 2 Kings 6–7 need to be read together, because when David first becomes king he initially becomes king of only two tribes in the south and the northern 10 tribes remain under independent governments.
+And God appoints, as king, a man after his own heart, we are told, which is the beginning of the Davidic dynasty, which is highlighted in 2 Kings 7.
+In fact, 2 Kings 6–7 need to be read together, because when David first becomes king, he initially becomes king of only two tribes in the south, and the northern ten tribes remain under independent governments.
 David’s capital is in Hebron.
-But after seven years he takes Jerusalem and becomes king of the entire 12 tribes and then reigns for 33 more years in Jerusalem.
+But after seven years he takes Jerusalem and becomes king of the entire twelve tribes and then reigns for thirty-three more years in Jerusalem.

 So 2 Samuel 6 is the movement of the tabernacle to Jerusalem.
 Chapter 7 is the establishment of the Jerusalem Davidic kingship, a moving thing.
 And the promise, the groundwork for collecting the materials and the money needed to build the Jerusalem temple, which is undertaken eventually by Solomon in the next generation.
 Some of these materials are celebrated in Psalms and in other ways.
 Psalm 2 is a reflection of the establishment of the Davidic dynasty looking forward to a faithful, powerful Davidic king.
 We can track out more of those bits and pieces, how the Davidic kingship develops in other podcasts.
 But right now we need to focus on the storyline itself.

-And in the north the accounts that are told in 1 and 2 Kings and in 1 and 2 Chronicles and so on are really pathetic.
-Each dynasty lasts only one, two, three generations and then gets bumped off by somebody and there is a murderous rage and all their kids are killed because there is a fear that somebody from the old dynasty will take over again and so forth.
-And eventually under the press of horrible idolatry God sends in the Assyrian army and the Assyrians capture the leadership and transport it off to the ends of the earth to Assyria, in the far north, about 721 BC.
+And in the north, the accounts that are told in 1 and 2 Kings and in 1 and 2 Chronicles and so on are really pathetic.
+Each dynasty lasts only one, two, three generations and then gets bumped off by somebody, and there is a murderous rage, and all their kids are killed because there is a fear that somebody from the old dynasty will take over again and so forth.
+And eventually under the press of horrible idolatry God, sends in the Assyrian army, and the Assyrians capture the leadership and transport it off to the ends of the earth to Assyria, in the far north, in about 721 BC.

 The temple is built before Jerusalem is rebuilt.
 Hardly anybody lives there.
-They are poor, dirt poor, living in farms around the area.
-But the temple is there and is operating in a low-key, unfaithful, miserable sort of way until Nehemiah, strengthened by God, rebuilds the city walls despite a lot of opposition and invests in a repopulation program to get people inside and build up the city again.
+They are poor, dirt-poor, living in farms around the area.
+But the temple is there and is operating in a low-key, unfaithful, miserable sort of way, until Nehemiah, strengthened by God, rebuilds the city wall despite a lot of opposition, and invests in a repopulation program to get people inside and build up the city again.
 And that is when you find the final storyline of the Old Testament under the ministry of Nehemiah.